Choose another lake

 Fair

-Catchable Channel Catfish are requested from the state hatchery system on a triennial basis (next stocking in 2024).
+Catchable Channel Catfish are requested from the state hatchery system on a triennial basis.
 Natural reproduction is not expected, and this fishery could be classified as a “put-take” fishery.
-Fishing Regulation: 6 Fish Daily Harvest Limit.
+Site Regulation: 6 fish daily limit.

 LARGEMOUTH BASS